 Different sites Inc. the one above estimate between 10-14 million people in UK live with chronic pain.
 Ouch!

+This is the pain about pain.
 To collapse into bed at the end of one painful day only to struggle to find a comfortable sleeping position for any length of time, and the pain to continue all night long and be with me into the new day too.
 The pain about pain is its sheer persistence.
 It doesn’t care who falls victim to it, or what one’s plans are, or what problems it exacerbates.

 The day one or all meds stop working is a day I pray will never come, though I know it’s possible.
-I’ve begun physiotherapy again, with the aim initially of becoming stronger and fitter for an upcoming major surgery,. “elective” for the first time in my life.
+I’ve begun physiotherapy again, with the aim initially of becoming stronger and fitter for an upcoming major surgery, “elective” for the first time in my life.
 Really I have no choice about it, just planned, as opposed to being a emergency.

 I’m aware many are in a worse situation than me, have no access to clean water, food or shelter, never mind pain relieving medication, antibiotics or appliances such as stoma bags.

 Equally, there are many who never need to give pain a thought save perhaps the occasional headache.
 For those who battle pain day in, day out I feel solidarity with, but wonder how we continue to fight each day.